 If detected early, cervical cancer is one of the most successfully treatable cancers.
 Incidence and mortality rates of cervical cancer have declined by over 50 percent in the past 40 years, largely due to improved screening and early detection.
 However, the rate of decline has slowed in recent years.
 Efforts to reduce barriers to screening could greatly improve cervical cancer screening rates, particularly for disparate populations.

 NBCCEDP – a Centers for Disease Control and Prevention (CDC) program – provides low-income, uninsured, and underinsured women access to breast and cervical cancer screenings and diagnostic services.
 Ensuring adequate funding for the NBCCEDP will preserve a critical safety net for American women who continue to lack access to lifesaving screening, diagnostic, and treatment services for breast and cervical cancers.

 Colorectal cancer is the third most common cancer in men and women and the second leading cause of cancer death in men and women combined in the United States.
-Yet, more than 1 in 3 adults age 50 and older are not getting tested as recommended.
+Yet, more than 1 in 3 adults aged 50 to 75 are not getting tested as recommended.
 This factsheet discusses the importance of screening for colorectal cancer and what can be done to improve screening in the U.S.

 An estimated 147,950 men and women will be diagnosed with colorectal cancer in 2020 and 53,200 individuals are estimated to die from the disease.
 Without a continued, dedicated federal investment in colorectal cancer prevention and early detection, the U.S. could experience a reduction in screening leading to increases in completely preventable colorectal cancer cases and deaths.
 This factsheet discusses the importance of continued funding for the Colorectal Cancer Control Program (CRCCP).